 We chose to stay on the Lapad peninsular which is a large residential suburb of Dubrovnik.
 It takes approximately 15 minutes to get to the Pile gate of the old city by bus from Lapad.
 Bus tickets are cheap and apart from the occasional crowded bus we found this a great way to get around.

-There are plenty of restaurants and bars along the pedestrianised strip to choose from.
+There are plenty of other restaurants and bars along the pedestrianised strip in Lapad to choose from.
 The choice ranges from Italian and seafood to fast food outlets selling chips and burgers as well as plenty of bars offering cocktails.
-And with views like enjoy it makes it all perfect for a relaxing holiday!

 UNESCO World Heritage Site